 The ongoing year is running under the coronavirus aegis, which has significantly affected the eCommerce industry.
-Lot’s of world-known stores have been closed, billions of dollars have been lost.
+Lots of world-known stores have been closed, billions of dollars have been lost.
 Leading e-trade players were in a rush of implementing new online sales strategies.
-The coming Black Friday will never be the same, however, changes bring opportunities, thus we should focus on common issues business may encounter and solutions we can bring to fix it.
+The coming Black Friday will never be the same, however, changes bring opportunities, thus we should focus on common issues businesses may encounter and solutions we can bring to fix them.

 The Black Friday 2019 Top-5 Mistakes You Should Avoid This Year